Questions and answers. The basics of Bindle and more.

-Each month on your billing date, you are charged $1.50 (plus taxes where applicable) in advance for each person in your company using Bindle.
+Each month on your billing date, you will be charged $1.50 USD for each person in your company using Bindle.
 Bargain.

 When someone leaves your company, you can archive them.
 They will no longer be able to log in, but all their historical data is still available to admins.
 We do not charge for people who have been archived.